elplatt/seltzer/README.md

 The current features are:
 * Tracking of member contact and emergency contact info
 * Tracking of membership levels and dates
+* Automated Billing
-* Billing and Amazon Payments integration
+* Amazon Payments and PayPal integration
 * Tracking of RFID key assignments
+* Track members' mentors
 * Customizable permissions and roles

 Why create another CRM?
 There are a number of powerful CRMs out there already,